kmsholcomb/docs-rackspace/doc/tools/deconst-local.rst

    https://rackspace.service-now.com/kb_view.do?sysparm_article=KB0010631#group
    The groups to request are currently ``lnx-infodev-admin`` and ``lnx-infodev-admins``.
 #.
-Ping the tools team directly when you’ve requested access.
+Ping the tools team directly when you have requested access.
 A member
    of the team will need to go in and approve your access request.
 #.
 Once access is all set, log in to https://infodev.jenkins.cit.rackspace.net/